harrowschool/harrowschool.github.io/9352bf42-1abb-496d-a594-4533a3a6a63e/index.md

 # Community Day

+Residents and friends from around the Hill are invited to join in a day of celebration on 30th April to mark the 450th anniversary of Harrow School.
+The many events taking place will provide interest for everyone and are being added to all the time.
+The information on this site will be updated regularly in the lead up to and on the day.

 ## Programme
 **6am – 12pm** Street decoration and set up for stalls and bands.
 Delivery vehicles only.